renovatebot/renovate/docs/usage/configuration-options.md

 Additionally, if you are running Renovate in app mode then you must make sure that the app has been granted the permissions to read "Vulnerability alerts".
 If you are the account admin, browse to the app (e.g. [https://github.com/apps/renovate](https://github.com/apps/renovate)), select "Configure", and then scroll down to the "Permissions" section and verify that read access to "vulnerability alerts" is mentioned.

-Once the above conditions are met, and you got one or more vulnerability alerts from GitHub for this repository, then Renovate will attempt to raise fix PRs accordingly.
+Once the above conditions are met, and you got one or more vulnerability alerts from GitHub for this repository, then Renovate tries to raise fix PRs accordingly.

 Use the `vulnerabilityAlerts` configuration object if you want to customise vulnerability-fix PRs specifically.
 For example, to configure custom labels and assignees: